-A team has been established by Limerick City and County Council to manage the roll out of the Living City initiative to regenerate a core part of the city centre.
+A team has been established by Limerick City and County Council to manage the roll out of the Living City Initiative to regenerate a core part of the city centre.

-The team, based in the Council's Urban and Village Renewal Department in Patrick Street, will manage this revised initiative which offers income tax deductions to people carrying out refurbishment of homes, rental properties, commercial and retail spaces in special regeneration areas of historic Limerick.
-Download a map of Special Designated Areas of Limerick City here.
+The team, based in the Limerick City and County Council Urban Innovation Department will manage this revised initiative which offers income tax deductions to people carrying out refurbishment of homes, rental properties, commercial and retail spaces in special regeneration areas of historic Limerick.

-The initiative is broken into two parts; residential and commercial.
+The initiative is broken into two parts - Residential and Commercial.

-Owner/Occupier Residential Relief will offer an income tax deduction, over ten years, for qualifying expenditure on the refurbishment or conversion of a building for use as a dwelling.
+Owner/Occupier Residential Relief offers an income tax deduction, over ten years, for qualifying expenditure on the refurbishment or conversion of a building for use as a dwelling.
 To qualify the building must be built before 1915 and be located in one of the Special Regeneration Areas in the city.
 The residential tax relief is only available to owner/occupiers and is not on offer to landlords.

 The capital allowance is given at the rate of 15% of qualifying expenditure for each of 6 years and 10% in year 7.
-In the case of a commercial premises it must be used, after refurbishment/conversion, for retail purposes or for the provision of services within the State or the premises must be let on bona fide commercial terms for such use.
+In the case of a commercial premises, it must be used after refurbishment/conversion, for retail purposes or for the provision of services within the State, or the premises must be let on bona fide commercial terms for such use.

 How to Apply?

-Those interested in participating in the scheme should read the FAQ document and fill out the application form below.
+Those interested in participating in the scheme should read the FAQ document and fill out the application form available below.

-In relation to queries please contact:
+For queries please contact:

-Urban and Village Renewal Department
+Urban Innovation Department

-Phone: +353 61 557037
+Phone: +353 61 556362